idebtor/JoyJava/Generics.md

     }
 ```

-The following test program creates GenericBoxes with various types (String, Integer and Double).
+The following test program creates `GenericBox`es with various types (`String`, `Integer` and `Double`).
 Take note that JDK 1.5 also introduces auto-boxing and unboxing to convert between primitives and wrapper objects.

 ```
 public class GenericBoxDriver {